LinkedIn is a powerful tool for solopreneurs and freelancers and can help you find colleagues, collaborators, and potential customers.

-We’ll give you some practical Linkedin marketing tips on how to make your LinkedIn profile stand out and then we’ll share the key steps to connect effectively on LinkedIn so you can grow your network, create more connections, and generate leads that are a great fit for your key offers.
+We’ll give you some practical Linkedin tips on how to make your LinkedIn profile stand out.
+We’ll also share the key steps to use LinkedIn for businesses so you can grow your network, create more connections, and generate leads.

 But when you’re a solopreneur or a freelancer, that’s not how you want your LinkedIn profile to look.
-Instead, you’ll want to be sure that your profile reads a bit more like a landing page or website home page, and a lot less like a standard-issue job application.
+Instead, be sure that your profile reads a bit more like a landing page or website home page, and a lot less like a standard-issue job application.

 Here are some things to consider as you create your profile:

 Your LinkedIn Photo

 You can go with a traditional headshot but be sure it doesn’t look like a driver’s license.
 Opt for a casual, friendly professional photo that shows your personality and your professionalism.

 Be mindful that you don’t have a ton of space.
 And make sure it’s a photo of just you, as cropping out a friend or partner can cause the photo to look strange.

 The other major visual to consider on your profile is your banner.
 Apps like Canva allow you to create banners that are a perfect size for LinkedIn.
 While you can make your banner a simple, attractive visual, we’d recommend going one step further.

 Make sure you include your best contact information (the one you really want people to use) right on the banner along with a single line about who you help and how.

 So you might end up with something like: